 Another example comes from the sudden changes in supply chain management.
 It becomes crucial to tailor your operations to these rapid changes by branching out and being open to more suppliers in the market.

-Leaving the unorthodox methodologies to inculcate efficient tools like warehouse management systems (WMS) will boost your warehouse operations.
+Leaving the unorthodox methodologies to inculcate efficient tools like the best warehouse management systems & software (WMS) will boost your warehouse operations.
 This change can be particularly considerable when your current numbers are not coinciding with your future goals.

 4) Organize Your Inventory